NCAR/MPAS-vortex-tracker/README.md

 ## Convert to format that vortex tracker can read

 As of version 3.9.1, the vortex tracker can process netCDF input.
-Longitude must be 0-360, not -180 to +180 or else the longitude is output in atcf with the 'E' suffix, even with negative values.
+Longitude must be 0-360, not -180 to +180 or else the longitude is output in atcf with the `E` suffix, even with negative values.
 This is handled by the script `scripts/mpas_ll_gettrk.csh`.
 The functions of `mpas_ll_gettrk.csh` are described below.

 `mpas_ll_gettrk.csh`